absent42/Aqara-LANLink/README.md

 ## How it works

+The integration creates an encrypted tunnel between Home Assistant and an Aqara hub using a reverse engineered version of Aqara's LANLink protocol.

-Once the encrypted tunnel between Home Assistant and an Aqara hub has been created, individual device state changes travel entirely over the LAN with no cloud round-trip.
-Live state changes and automations operate fully locally with every read and write going over LAN, not via the Aqara cloud servers.
+Once the tunnel is in place individual sub-device state changes and automations operate fully locally with every read and write going over the LAN tunnel to the hub which then relays them locally to the sub-device, with no roundtrip via the Aqara cloud servers.

-The cloud is required at two points:
+The cloud is still required at two points:

 - **Setup** - Adding a hub or a device makes a small number of HTTPS calls to Aqara's regional API: a login (to exchange credentials for a session token),